GuLinux/AstroPhoto-Plus-Desktop/README.md

 ## Download and run

-Currently the app is built for Linux (using AppImage universal package).
+Currently the app is built for Linux (using AppImage universal package) and Windows (64 bit).

-Coming soon: Windows and OSX
+OSX should be available as well soon.

 ### Linux (AppImage)